Introduction to RAD Model

 A typical use case can be the development of any product which requires initial requirement gathering, development, testing followed by deployment and maintenance.

 This has been a guide to RAD Model.
-Here we have discuss the RAD Model Phases, advantages and the disadvantages.
+Here we have discussed the RAD Model Phases, advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –